 They assembled the Lucasfilm Story Group, a team of continuity experts whose job is to ensure that continuity between the different projects remains tight.
 Now, in a much simpler approach, everything is equally canon.
 Whether you're talking about a short-story published in the official Star Wars Insider magazine, a novel, the Star Wars: Battlefront game, or the tie-in comics, they're all part of the same continuity, and they're all equally canon with the movies.
 The Lucasfilm Story Group's job is to coordinate all these, to make sure there aren't any continuity slip-ups, and to stagger releases in an effective marketing strategy.

-What's In the Canon Star Wars Universe?
+What's In The Star Wars Universe Canon?

 Now, the Star Wars universe includes: